Simple Balsamic Mustard Dressing Recipe

 Serve

 This balsamic mustard dressing is one of my most-used vinaigrettes — it works on just about everything.
-I love it tossed with fresh leafy greens, spooned over grain bowls, or drizzled onto roasted vegetables.
+I love it spooned over grain bowls, or drizzled onto roasted vegetables.
 It’s also a great choice for pasta salads and makes a flavorful marinade for chicken, pork, or tofu.

-One of my favorite ways to use it is on a summer salad packed with garden veggies or over roasted broccoli, mushrooms, and onions for an easy side.
+It goes incredibly well with with crisp greens and sandwiches like my green apple grilled cheese where sweet and sharp flavors paired together really shine.
 If you like this kind of bold, homemade flavor, you might also enjoy my stone ground mustard sauce — it’s another simple recipe that brings a lot to the table.

 Expert Tips